awsdocs/amazon-aurora-user-guide/doc_source/USER_PIT.md

 **Note**
 Times are shown in your local time zone, which is indicated by an offset from Coordinated Universal Time \(UTC\)\.
 For example, UTC\-5 is Eastern Standard Time/Central Daylight Time\.

-1. For **DB instance identifier**, enter the name of the restored DB instance, and then complete the other options\.
+1. For **DB instance identifier**, enter the name of the target restored DB instance\.

+1. Choose other options as needed\.

 1. Choose **Launch DB Instance**\.